CMihai99/medita/docs/how-to/maintaining/design/Color.md

 ## Licensing

-The color scheme is available through [SchemeColor](https://www.schemecolor.com/give-in-to-anger.php).
+The color scheme is available at [SchemeColor](https://www.schemecolor.com/give-in-to-anger.php).